-At Prince of Wales we want to help prepare pupils for the real world by helping them to appreciate the strength of religious conviction be it in themselves or others.
-We believe that RE both supports and strengthens every aspect of school life and this is reflected in the caring ethos and value we place on the identity and development of the whole child.
+At Prince of Wales we want to help prepare pupils for the real world by helping them to appreciate the strength of religious and non-religious convictions be it in themselves or others.
+We believe that teaching RE and Worldviews both supports and strengthens every aspect of school life and this is reflected in the caring ethos and value we place on the identity and development of the whole child.

-At Prince of Wales we do not believe it is the role of the school or the role of RE education to preach or convert pupils.
-The faith backgrounds of the pupils, parents and staff are respected at all times.
-Religious Education ‘allows for an important area of experience – both communal and private – to be explored instead of being ignored or reinterpreted’ (Watson 1993).
-It is a subject where pupils learn about religion and from religion whilst growing in their own faith.
+At Prince of Wales we do not believe it is the role of the school or the role of RE or Worldviews education to preach or convert pupils.
+The non-faith/faith backgrounds of the pupils, parents and staff are respected at all times.
+Religious Education and Worldviews ‘allows for an important area of experience – both communal and private – to be explored instead of being ignored or reinterpreted’ (Watson 1993).

-Pupils will be learning about religions and from religions by developing the following skills: investigation, questioning, reflection, empathy, relating and expression.
+Through the teaching of RE and Worldviews we aim to develop the following skills: investigation, questioning, reflection, empathy, relating and expression.
 We encourage open and honest enquiry and aim to provide opportunities so that a reflective approach to learning can be fostered through the following attitudes – an awareness of prejudice, a growing self-understanding and respect for the rights of others to hold beliefs different to their own.

 Pupils are encouraged to answer open questions and respond to deeper learning to challenge their thinking.
 They are also encouraged to pose questions and to offer explanations about the mystery of life itself.
 To further support teaching and learning pupils may learn from a range of resources including artefacts, video clips, books, LA materials, ICT, visits and visitors.
 Every year there are planned programmes of visits and visitors to deepen the pupils’ understanding and to promote further interest and questioning.

-The SACRE Scheme of work framework is followed from the Enfield Agreed Syllabus.
+To teach religions we follow the SACRE scheme of work from the Enfield Agreed Syllabus.

-Below are some photos in the corridors and classrooms reflecting RE in our from Reception to Year 6
+Below are some photos from the corridors and classrooms reflecting Religious Education and Worldviews in our school from Reception to Year 6.